ForTheGold/ESL-Language-Learning-App/README.md

 ### Practice Activities

-The practice acitivies increase in difficulty as the learner progresses
+The practice acitivies increase in difficulty as the learner progresses.

 We start with drop down fill in the blank activites followed by fill in the blanks where the user needs to type out the missing words in the answer.
 We finish off with user completing nearly the entire sentence alone.